naomipappe/num-analysis/README.md

 result = Secant.solve(equation)
 assert_almost_equal(result.calculation_result, 1.1257726213960026)
 ```
-> Other methods are used in a similar way
+> Other methods are used in a similar fashion.
 ## Linear equations system
 ## Eigenvalues problem